Jagan-18/Terraform_Doc/Terraform_Each-Topics_Learining/Terraform State.md

 ---
 ### What is Stored in the State File?
 The state file contains information about all the resources Terraform manages.
 This includes:

  • **Resource IDs:** Unique identifiers for the resources created, such as EC2 instance IDs or S3 bucket names.

  **• Resource Attributes:** Additional information like IP addresses, security group rules, or subnet IDs.

  • **Outputs:** Any values specified in output blocks, such as public IP addresses or database endpoints.

 - Sensitive information, such as passwords or access keys, may also be stored in the state file.
 This is

 - why it’s important to protect the state file and ensure it’s not accessible to unauthorized users

+---
+### Common State Commands
+1. **terraform state list**

+   - Lists all resources tracked in the state file.

+2. **terraform state show [NAME]**

+ - Shows detailed attributes and information for a specific resource.

+3. **terraform state rm [NAME]**

+ - Removes a resource from the state file (without deleting the actual infrastructure).

+4.**terraform state mv [SOURCE] [DESTINATION]**

+  - Moves a tracked resource from one address to another in the state file.

+---
+### Best Practices:
+1. Secure your state file:
+ - Always store state files securely, ideally in remote backends (such as AWS S3, Azure Blob Storage, or Terraform Cloud), especially for team projects.

+2. Do not edit the state file manually: Change it only using the prescribed CLI commands to avoid corruption.

+3. Version and backup your state: Enable automatic versioning and backups for disaster recovery.

+---
+### Advanced Uses:
+1. State manipulation:
+ - For complex refactors or troubleshooting, advanced users may use state commands to adjust resource tracking or repair inconsistencies.

+2. Remote backends:
+- Set up a remote backend to allow collaboration and lock the state to prevent concurrent changes.